pjuangph/PINN-Torch/README.md

 **Creating GIFs**:To save gif files you need to have imagemagick installed and added to your **path** variable https://imagemagick.org/script/download.php

+Imagemagick does not work on windows even with legacy version.
+I will need to try with mac or linux

 ---

 All of these examples are presented on a 2D Domain of x and y.
 The importance of the Physics based neural network is that it doesn't require a mesh in order to obtain a solution; all you need is enough samples within your domain.